Rutuj99/OverStock-Clone/README.md

 ## Future Scope

 In the future, we plan to add more features to our Overstock clone, such as a product recommendation system, customer reviews, and a more advanced search functionality.
 We also plan to improve the performance and responsiveness of the website.

-## Conclusion

- Overall, our first project in Masai School's Full-Stack Web Development program was a challenging and rewarding experience.
-We gained valuable experience in web development and worked as a team to create a fully functional website.
-We are excited to continue learning and building new projects in the future.

 ## Feedback